mhuebert/et-book/README.md

 * Lining figures (through an OpenType feature) in the Bold and Roman styles
 * Automatic ligature substitution (for the included ligatures ff fi fl ffi ffl)

 There remain some features to be brought over from the Expert font, of which the most obvious is small-caps support.
-Also, the Display Italic still needs updating.

 -------------------------------------